How Camera Lenses Affect Image Quality | Unlocking the Secrets

 Lens Design and Aberrations:

-Lens designers strive to minimize optical aberrations—imperfections that distort images—through sophisticated design and manufacturing techniques.
+The lens designers strive to minimize optical aberrations—imperfections that distort images—through sophisticated design and manufacturing techniques.
 Common aberrations include:

 3. Coma: This aberration causes points of light to appear comet-shaped or distorted towards the edges of the frame.